mosajjal/sniproxy/README.md

       --httpsPort uint                       HTTPS Port to listen on.
 Should remain 443 in most cases (default 443) --interface string                     Interface used for outbound TLS connections. uses OS prefered one if empty --prometheus string                    Enable prometheus endpoint on IP:PORT. example: 127.0.0.1:8080.
 Always exposes /metrics and only supports HTTP
-      --publicIP string                      Public IP of the server, reply address of DNS queries (default "") --reverseProxy string                  SNI and upstream URL. example: www.example.com::http://127.0.0.1:4001 --reverseProxyCert string              Path to the certificate for reverse proxy. eg: /tmp/mycert.pem --reverseProxyKey string               Path to the certificate key for reverse proxy. eg: /tmp/mycert.key --tlsCert string                       Path to the certificate for DoH, DoT and DoQ. eg: /tmp/mycert.pem --tlsKey string                        Path to the certificate key for DoH, DoT and DoQ. eg: /tmp/mycert.key --upstreamDNS string                   Upstream DNS URI. examples: udp://1.1.1.1:53, tcp://1.1.1.1:53, tcp-tls://1.1.1.1:853, https://dns.google/dns-query (default "udp://8.8.8.8:53")
+      --publicIP string                      Public IP of the server, reply address of DNS queries (default "YOUR_PUBLIC_IP") --reverseProxy string                  SNI and upstream URL. example: www.example.com::http://127.0.0.1:4001 --reverseProxyCert string              Path to the certificate for reverse proxy. eg: /tmp/mycert.pem --reverseProxyKey string               Path to the certificate key for reverse proxy. eg: /tmp/mycert.key --tlsCert string                       Path to the certificate for DoH, DoT and DoQ. eg: /tmp/mycert.pem --tlsKey string                        Path to the certificate key for DoH, DoT and DoQ. eg: /tmp/mycert.key --upstreamDNS string                   Upstream DNS URI. examples: udp://1.1.1.1:53, tcp://1.1.1.1:53, tcp-tls://1.1.1.1:853, https://dns.google/dns-query (default "udp://8.8.8.8:53")
+      --upstreamSOCKS5 string                Use a SOCKS proxy for upstream HTTP/HTTPS traffic. (default "socks5://admin:admin@127.0.0.1:1080")
 ```

 Docker/Podman